Jacqueline Bouvier Kennedy's Swing Coat

-While JFK was a senator, he suffered from chronic back pain due to an injury incurred during WWII, after saving the lives of his surviving crew members during a severe enemy attack to their boat: PT-109.
+When JFK was a Massachusetts Senator, he suffered from chronic back pain due to an injury incurred during WWII, after saving the lives of his surviving crew members during a severe enemy attack to their boat: PT-109.

 Years later, on December 21, 1954, then-senator John F. Kennedy was hospitalized in Boston for what would be one of many back surgeries.
-Following the operation, he was photographed leaving the hospital on a gurney, with Jackie by his side, wearing the now-famous black boucle swing coat.
+Following the operation, he was photographed leaving the hospital on a gurney with Jackie by his side, wearing the now-famous black swing coat.

-(Photo shows her clutching the coat against the bitter Boston Winter cold.)
+(Photo: Jackie is clutching her coat against the bitter Boston winter cold.)

 It was in 1998 that one of the store owner’s daughters sold the coat through the famous Kennedy auction of Guernsey’s Auction House in New York to a famous collector.
-Several years later, Great American Doll Company co-founder, Michael R. Lam, acquired the same coat from the collector by trading a famous necklace he had purchased at the historic Sotheby’s Auction of the Estate of Jacqueline Kennedy Onassis held in New York City in 1997.
+Several years later, Great American Doll Company co-founder, Michael R. Lam, acquired the coat from the collector by trading it for a famous "Jackie-owned and worn" necklace he had purchased at the historic Sotheby’s Auction of the Estate of Jacqueline Kennedy Onassis held in New York City in 1997.

 Jacqueline Bouvier Kennedy's Swing Coat: